edwinsyarief/lazyecs/README.md

 ## How It Works

-`teishoku` is built around a few core concepts that work together to provide a high-performance and ergonomic experience.
+`Teishoku` is built around a few core concepts that work together to provide a high-performance and ergonomic experience.

 ### World, Entity, and Component